samhuk/trew-component-starter/README.md

 # 🚀 TREW Component Starter

 ## Description
-A Typescript-React-Express-Webpack web component starter.
-This is suitable for a medium to large scale web app, containing most of what you will need, with the exception of deployment-specific aspects such as configuration for https, docker swarm, and so on.
+A Typescript-React-Express-Webpack web component package starter, allowing you to quickly start creating a react component package.
+This starter includes a web application that contains the component, meaning that it can be developed, tested, and demoed all in one place.

 Aspects:
 * **Typescript** for *all* files